cfpb/design-system/docs/pages/photography.md

   * **Stock photography** offers a range of complex scenes and is instantly available so does not require photoshoot planning.
 A stock photo’s details cannot be controlled, so pay careful attention to its details to ensure it feels authentic.

-  ### Tone

-  A photo can instantly convey a feeling.
-Regardless of what a photo depicts, aim for photos in CFPB materials to have the following qualities:

-  * Approachable

-  * Actionable

-  * Authoritative

-  * Authentic

-  These qualities come through in a photo’s visual details.
-Aim to achieve the following details when shooting photos or choosing stock images.

   ### Platform and format